cassler/TheSoul/README.md

 ./search_cli --joker "Negative Blueprint" --early 4 --limit 3
 ```

+Need at least a subset of matches?
+Use `--any N` to require at least `N`
+combined `--joker`/`--find` hits without demanding every condition.
+For
+instance,
+`./search_cli --joker "Perkeo" --joker "Blue Joker" --find "Negative" --find "Foil" --any 2`
+returns seeds where any two of those four criteria succeed.

 Matches are reported with location context, e.g.
 `Joker Name - Shop - Ante 3, Slot 12` or `Voucher Name - Ante 5`.
 When no
 explicit range is provided, the tool now starts from a randomized seed and wraps